How To Clean Your Sex Toys

 Before we discuss how to clean your toys, let’s talk about when to do it.

-I recommend washing any sex toy you purchase as soon as you unbox it.
+I recommend washing every sex toy as soon as you unbox it.
 You may not plan to use it right away, but it’s good practice to give a new toy a thorough once-over to rid it of any bacteria or dust it may have picked up in transit or the manufacturing process.

 Clean your toys before getting down to business.
 Even if you washed them when they arrived and you haven't used them since, remember: toys can collect dust, pet dander, and bacteria from the air or other objects that might be in your nightstand.

 No need to wash your toys the moment you’re finished, but when you’re ready, give them a complete clean.

 Whether you’re playing solo or with partners, it's important to wash your toys after every use.
 Otherwise, you risk the buildup of bacteria, bodily fluids, and lubricants that can degrade your toys, disrupt your pH balance, irritate your skin, or cause infections.